wincent/ferret/README.md

 Controls the maximum number of results Ferret will attempt to gather before displaying the results.
 Note that this only applies when searching asynchronously; that is, on recent versions of Vim with <strong>`+job`</strong> support and when <strong>`g:FerretJob`</strong> is not set to 0.

-The intent of this option is to prevent runaway search processes that produce huge volumes of output (for example, searching for a common string like "test" inside a <strong>`$HOME`</strong> directory containing millions of files) from locking up Vim.
+The intent of this option is to prevent runaway search processes that produce huge volumes of output (for example, searching for a common string like &quot;test&quot; inside a <strong>`$HOME`</strong> directory containing millions of files) from locking up Vim.

 In the event that Ferret aborts a search that has hit the <strong>`g:FerretMaxResults`</strong> limit, a message will be printed prompting users to run the search again with <strong>[`:Ack!`](#user-content-ack)</strong> or <strong>[`:Lack!`](#user-content-lack)</strong> if they want to bypass the limit.